Robust multipartite entanglement in dirty topological wires: Introduction

-An essential property of topological phases of matter~\cite{topins2009,hasankane} is their robustness against local perturbations~\cite{PotterPRL2010,hastings2010}.
+An essential property of the above-mentioned topological phases of matter~\cite{topins2009,hasankane} is their robustness against local perturbations~\cite{PotterPRL2010,hastings2010}.
 For instance, noninteracting symmetry-protected topological phases~\cite{ChiuRMP2016} are characterized by the presence of robust gapless boundary states.
-The number of such protected states is proportional to the topological invariant characterizing the system and plays the role of a global order parameter.
-The invariant chances only through a quantum phase transition closing and reopening an energy bulk gap and is thus immune to small but finite local perturbations.
-One of the most important examples of symmetry-protected topological systems is the Kitaev chain~\cite{KitaevPU2001, AliceaRPP2012}: a celebrated tight-binding model of one-dimensional spinless fermions exhibiting $p$-wave superconductivity.
-This prototype hosts non-local Majorana modes that are localized at the edges of an open chain and show non-Abelian exchange statistics under braiding~\cite{IvanovPRL2001, AliceaNATPHYS2011}.
-The intrinsic robustness of topological properties against local perturbations holds the promise to realize resilient quantum information processing~\cite{KitaevAP2003, SarmaNPJQI2015, NayakRMP2008}, such as topologically-protected qubits and gate operations~\cite{PachosBOOK}.
+The number of such protected states is proportional to the topological invariant characterizing the system and thus plays the role of a global order parameter.
+This invariant changes only across a quantum phase transition, through the closing and reopening of the bulk energy gap, and is therefore immune to small but finite local perturbations.
+One of the most important examples of a symmetry-protected topological system is the Kitaev chain~\cite{KitaevPU2001,AliceaRPP2012}, a celebrated tight-binding model of one-dimensional spinless fermions with $p$-wave superconductivity.
+This prototype hosts nonlocal Majorana modes localized at the edges of an open chain, which exhibit non-Abelian exchange statistics under braiding~\cite{IvanovPRL2001,AliceaNATPHYS2011}.
+The intrinsic robustness of topological properties against local perturbations holds the promise of enabling resilient quantum information processing~\cite{KitaevAP2003,SarmaNPJQI2015,NayakRMP2008}, including topologically protected qubits and gate operations~\cite{PachosBOOK,sekania2017}.

-So far, the robustness of topological phases in the Kitaev chain has been mainly characterized by studying the fate of Majorana modes when including sufficiently strong local perturbations such as spatial inhomogeneities~\cite{DeGottardiNJP2011, DeGottardiPRL2013, DeGottardiPRB2013, LangPRL2012, TezukaPRB2012, CaiPRL2013, CaiJP2014, hu2015}, eventually also in the presence of interaction~\cite{LobosPRA2012, GergsPRB2016, McGinleyPRB2017} or long-range pairing~\cite{CaiJP2017, MishraJPA2020, frax2021}.
-However, besides the presence of edge states, the Kitaev model is also characterized by non-trivial quantum entanglement properties \cite{VidalPRL2003, calabrese2004, HastingsJSM2007, vodola2014,leporiLR,pezze2017,AresPRA2018}.
-Is such entanglement robust against local perturbations?
-Is it as robust as the Majorana modes?
+So far, the robustness of topological phases in the Kitaev chain has been mainly assessed by studying the fate of Majorana modes under sufficiently strong local perturbations, such as spatial inhomogeneities~\cite{DeGottardiNJP2011,DeGottardiPRL2013,DeGottardiPRB2013,LangPRL2012,TezukaPRB2012,CaiPRL2013,CaiJP2014,hu2015}, as well as in the presence of interactions~\cite{LobosPRA2012,GergsPRB2016,McGinleyPRB2017} or long-range pairing~\cite{CaiJP2017,MishraJPA2020,frax2021}.
+However, beyond edge states, the Kitaev model also displays nontrivial quantum-entanglement properties~\cite{VidalPRL2003,calabrese2004,HastingsJSM2007,vodola2014,leporiLR,pezze2017,AresPRA2018}.
+Is this entanglement robust against local perturbations?
+And, if so, is it as robust as the Majorana modes?